GeneralSergal/ORP/README.md

 ## Design Principle

-ORP is a structured epistemic evaluation engine, not a conversational system.
+ORP is a structured epistemic evaluation system, not a conversational system.

 All outputs are evaluated on structural reasoning fidelity, not linguistic quality.